spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 * OS images are derived from immutable container-based OS images provided by [Kairos](http://kairos.io).

-* Installation is bootstrapped using a relatively small installer ISO image.
+* Installation is bootstrapped using a relatively small distribution-agnostic installer image.
 The appropriate version/flavor of OS-K8s is derived based on cluster profile settings associated with the edge site and dynamically downloaded and installed.

-* Customization of Palette Edge Distribution for cases such as adding OS packages.
+* Customization of Palette Edge Distribution supported for cases such as adding OS packages, device drivers etc.

 # Prerequisites

-* One or more bare metal or virtual devices on X86 architecture to serve as Edge hosts for the site.
+* One or more bare metal or virtual devices on X86 architecture to serve as edge hosts for the site.

 * Minimum hardware requirements for the edge devices: